Associated Skin Care Specialists

 Hives are uncomfortable red welts that can pop up due to an allergic reaction, stress, or other triggers.
 One of the friendly and supportive dermatology experts at Associated Skin Care Specialists determines the trigger for your hives and helps you avoid them with customized treatment.
-Schedule an appointment at one of the five convenient locations around the Twin Cities in Fridley, Maple Grove, Coon Rapids, or Eden Prairie, Minnesota, using the online tool or by calling the office closest to you today.
+Schedule an appointment at one of our convenient locations around the Twin Cities in Fridley, Maple Grove, Coon Rapids, Minneapolis, or Eden Prairie, Minnesota, using the online tool or by calling the office closest to you today.

 Hives are a common skin issue.
 Up to 20% of Americans develop these itchy red welts at some point.
 When you push down on hives, you see blanching, which means the middle of the hive briefly turns white.